Russell-S-Harper/EXPLORE/README.md

 Run the emulator, then load and run `DATA.PRG` to generate the `EXPLORE.DAT` data file, and then load and run `EXPLORE.PRG` to run the demo.
 Once `EXPLORE.DAT` is created, you don’t need to run `DATA.PRG` again, unless you change `«explore-repo»/cx16-v2/data.c`.

+Note: The hardware currently has a problem in that in 16-color mode, VERA can’t render some lines at certain angles, so as a workaround these lines are handled by implementing Bresenham’s algorithm directly.
+The end result is that in hardware it runs at only 4.0 frames/s – I think too slow to be playable.

-The demo uses these keyboard and joystick controls:
+The demo uses these keyboard controls:

 - escape: pause, press again to resume
+- C: cycle player
+- Q: quit
+- J: join the game in progress, your vehicle will have a little "cockpit"
+- K: join the game, but you’re the preferred target (hard)
+- L: join the game, but for you the last level doesn’t restore its health after zeroing other players (very hard)

+When you’re playing, these are your keyboard and joystick controls:

 - cursor up or joystick back: climb
 - cursor down or joystick forward: dive
 - cursor right or joystick right: turn right
 - cursor left or joystick left: turn left
 - space or joystick button: fire missile

-- C: cycle player
-- Q: quit
+I’m working on an attract screen with instructions, but for now you can probably figure out the rules on your own!

 Depending on what I’m optimizing, it might print some timing statistics in `clock` units.